Go Back

 • Fold up the ends of the towel around the cabbage and twist over your sink.

 • Squeeze out as much water as you can (but be careful not to rip the towel).
-Afterwards, the cabbage should weigh very roughly 500g.
+Afterwards, the cabbage should weigh very roughly 350g per serving.

 Prepare the batter (2nd stage)